 On Cape Cod, with nearly 560 miles of coastline, it’s easy to find a secluded spot along the shore in which to stretch out, lay back, and let the warm sand and soothing sounds of waves lapping the shore wash over you.
-But what are the best Cape Cod beaches?
-Well that depends on what you’re looking for.
+But which beaches are best?
+Well, that depends on what you’re looking for.
 A 3-5 minute car or bike ride will get you Smugglers Beach near our Inn, but further afield you’ll find plenty of sand and surf to explore.
+Here are the top 10 Cape Cod beaches.

 On the bay side you’ll find long stretches of sandy beaches backed by rolling dunes, where ORVs comingle with sunbathers, beach walkers, and people casting for stripers.
 When the tide retreats, exposing tide pools and rivulets hiding hermit crabs, children splash with abandon delighting in the sun-warmed shallow pools left behind.
 The water temperature on the bay side is generally cooler and the wave action is considerably calmer.